15 Foods That Are Natural Laxatives

 Nicole Fornabaio/Rd.com, iStock/Maya Kovacheva Photography

-Here’s one more reason to embrace carbs and eat more bread: they’ll help you go.
+Here’s one more reason to embrace complex carbohydrates and eat more unrefined bread: they may help you go.
 Whole grains like quinoa, bulgur, brown rice, whole wheat, oatmeal, and barley are high in dietary fiber, which helps soften stool so it’s easier to go, normalizes bowel movements, and may even prevent hemorrhoids.

 Nicole Fornabaio/Rd.com, iStock/spafra

 Your favorite jam ingredients contain a very important component of bowel health, which is pectin.
 “This is a type of soluble fiber that makes those cooked foods gel up as they cool,” says Mills.
-Don’t miss these other 11 home remedies for constipation.
+Blueberries, strawberries, and blackberries are all tasty options.
+(Don’t miss these other 11 home remedies for constipation.)

 Nicole Fornabaio/Rd.com, iStock/macielphoto MF

 Along with prunes, grandma should have prescribed raisins.
 This snack contains stool-softening magnesium and fiber—and most people think raisins taste better than prunes, too.
 Figs, also a good source of fiber, are another good choice for anyone looking for natural laxatives.